rubysuperhero/h-start_file/README.md

 * knowing how efficient vanilla vim can be
 * vim not always doing what vim does best

+## To Do

+* record a video demonstrating how effective such a simple tool can be.

 ## What does a Start File Contain

 A start file contains a few things: